ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ten.
+Generations after generations,
+says an eloquent modern wriler, b ive
+felt aa well as we teel, and their
+lellows were as active in life as uuni
+are now.
+They passed away as a­
 por. while Nature wore the same as­
 pect of beauty as her Creator com
 inanded her lo wear.
 And so, liUe­